-Active, fun and loving, this crossbreed adapts to any type of living situation, whether your home is a castle or a tiny New York City apartment.
+Active, fun, and kind, this crossbreed adapts to any type of living situation, whether your home is a castle or a tiny New York City apartment.

-Although Maltipoos are lovers this makes them a bit needy in the emotional department.
+Although Maltipoos are loyal dogs, this makes them a bit needy in the emotional department.
 They don’t like to be left alone, and can easily develop separation anxiety if left without company for hours on end.

-They are even prone to depression as a result of too much alone time and have been known to self-inflict harm by pulling out their fur or chewing on the skin.
+They are even prone to depression as a result of too much alone time and have been known to self-inflict harm by pulling out their fur or chewing on their skin.

 Training and socialization is the answer to curbing these bad habits fast.
 Luckily, the Maltipoo adapts to training exceptionally well, learning fast and easily.

-Here are 3 ways to get your Maltipoo behaving like the angel she is.
+Here are 3 ways to get your Maltipoo behaving like the angel it is.

 Dog lovers tend to have mixed feelings about crate training.
 This practice requires strict adherence to a crate or cage schedule.
 A lot of time and dedication goes into ensuring the crate is used in a constructive manner.

-Throughout the day, your dog must be kept in her crate for short periods of time to cultivate a “safe haven” type of environment.
-This teaches your dog that the crate is where she can go to de-stress within familiar confines with familiar smells.
+Throughout the day, your dog must be kept in their crate for short periods of time to cultivate a “safe haven” type of environment.
+This teaches your dog that the crate is where they can go to de-stress within familiar confines with familiar smells.

 It also keeps dogs from roaming freely throughout the house when their owner is out, minimizing the potential for destruction.

 Most importantly, crate training helps housebreak puppies.
-Dogs do not like to defecate in their area of sleep, so putting her on a schedule to go out to relieve herself and come back to the crate helps develop a potty schedule.
+Dogs do not like to defecate in their area of sleep, so putting them on a schedule to go out to relieve themselves and come back to the crate helps develop a potty training schedule.

 Crate training needs complete dedication and seriousness to work.
-If not, your dog could learn to see the crate as a tool for punishment or she won’t take it seriously at all.
+If not, your dog could learn to see the crate as a tool for punishment or they won’t take it seriously at all.

-For example, when it comes to your small-sized Maltipoo, don’t rush out and buy the biggest cage you find thinking the more room she has to move around, the better.
+For example, when it comes to your small-sized Maltipoo, don’t rush out and buy the biggest cage you can find thinking the more room it has to move around, the better.

-The crate size should be just big enough for your Maltipoo to turn around easily, stretch out her legs while lying down and sit up without hitting her head on the top.
+The crate size should be just big enough for your Maltipoo to turn around easily, stretch out their legs while lying down, and sit up without hitting their head on the top.